 Aspect Ratios and print sizes : how they relate...

 If you are relatively new to printing, 'aspect ratios' and print sizes are often a cause of confusion.
-Yet the 'Aspect Ratio' is simply the measurement of the width compared to the height of a given image...
+The 'Aspect Ratio' is simply the measurement of the width compared to the height of a given image...

 Standard Print Formats